 Prepare for your Aruba Sightseeing Tour

 Plan for the best UTV tour – ask for or bring snacks.
 Tour guides bring plenty of water, but bring your own water bottle to refill rather than throwing away plastic cups.
 Apply and re-apply sunscreen throughout the day.
 You won’t feel the strong sun while you’re driving around.
 Wear bandanas supplied by the tour companies (like the ones on Survivor) to keep the dirt out of your mouth and nose while driving around.
 Tie your hair back or put it up if you’ve got long hair – it takes a while to get out those knots otherwise!
-I recommend wearing a long sleeve sun protective shirt.
-The only warning I have is that neither the shirt nor the shorts we wore ever came 100% clean after that trip if you’re on a UTV due to the dirt!
+Wear a long-sleeve sun protective shirt.
+But beware that neither the shirt nor the shorts you wear will come 100% clean after that trip if you’re on a UTV due to the dirt!
 Also bring a towel if you plan on going into any water (like the natural pools or stopping at a beach).

-Seeing photos of Alto Vista Chapel, I imagined it would be larger.
 The original chapel was built in 1750 but was abandoned.
 The chapel was rebuilt in 1952.
 More recently, a local school teacher refurbished it to make it a local attraction.
 The Alto Vista Chapel makes a good stopping point on the way to the Bushiribana Gold Mill Ruins.